learn-co-students/module-one-final-project-guidelines-nyc-web-121018/README.md

 Nonprofit Matcher allows a user to learn more about different nonprofits.
-I used the orghunter api to gather their list of NY State nonprofits.
-This included the following information:
+I used the orghunter api to gather their list of NY State nonprofits and populate my nonprofits table.

+With Match Maker you can do the following:
-  1. charityName
+1. View all organizations
-  2. website/url
-  3. city
-  4. zipCode
-  5. ein number (employer identification number)
-  6. cause/category
+2. View all EIN #'s
+3. Search for org by EIN
+4. Find a nonprofit by city
+5. Find a nonprofit by zipcode
+6. Search nonprofits by cause
+7. Get website info by EIN
+8. EXIT"

-I used faker to get volunteer data for my database.
+I used a faker gem to populate sample volunteer data into my database.

 My domain model is :
   nonprofits have many volunteers through volunteer_opportunities